valory-xyz/IEKit/README.md

 - Some examples on how to curl the service endpoints from inside the container:

+      # Enter one of the agent containers
+      docker exec -it <container_id> /bin/bash

       # Install curl and jq if they are not present
       sudo apt install -y curl jq